Lucino772/pymojang/docs/auth.rst

 Microsoft Authentication
 ------------------------

-If you have a migrated account, you can't use the :py:meth:`~mojang.account.ext.session.connect` function.
+If you have a migrated account, you can't use the :py:meth:`~mojang.api.ext.session.connect` function.
 You will need to use the OAuth flow provided by Microsoft.

 To do so you will first need to create an **Microsoft Azure App** to get your **client id** and **client secret**.
-Once you have those credentials, you can call the :py:meth:`~mojang.account.ext.microsoft.microsoft_app` function with your credentials and it will create a :py:class:`~mojang.account.ext.microsoft.MicrosoftApp` for you.
+Once you have those credentials, you can call the :py:meth:`~mojang.api.ext.microsoft.microsoft_app` function with your credentials and it will create a :py:class:`~mojang.api.ext.microsoft.MicrosoftApp` for you.

-Now to authenticate a user, he will need to visit the :py:attr:`~mojang.account.ext.microsoft.MicrosoftApp.authorization_url` and grant access to your app, he will then be redirected to an url with a **code** parameter.
-The value of this parameter can the be used when calling the function :py:meth:`~mojang.account.ext.microsoft.MicrosoftApp.authenticate` that will return a :py:class:`~mojang.account.ext._profile.MicrosoftAuthenticatedUser` object.
+Now to authenticate a user, he will need to visit the :py:attr:`~mojang.api.ext.microsoft.MicrosoftApp.authorization_url` and grant access to your app, he will then be redirected to an url with a **code** parameter.
+The value of this parameter can the be used when calling the function :py:meth:`~mojang.api.ext.microsoft.MicrosoftApp.authenticate` that will return a :py:class:`~mojang.api.ext._profile.MicrosoftAuthenticatedUser` object.

 Here is an example, you can find the `source code <https://github.com/Lucino772/pymojang/blob/1419595bcedaa1bfddf9ee6576675d3373181313/examples/microsoft_flask/app.py>`_ on github.